Open today from 09:00 until 17:00

-ZZ Plant (Zamioculcas zamiifolia) – Virtually Indestructible Indoor Plant
+ZZ Plants (Zamioculcas zamiifolia) – Virtually Indestructible Indoor Plant

-Discover the incredibly resilient ZZ Plant (Zamioculcas zamiifolia) at Boma Garden Centre in Kentish Town, one of the easiest and most stylish indoor plants for London homes.
+Discover the incredibly resilient ZZ Plant (Zamioculcas zamiifolia) (also known as Zanzibar gem, emerald palm, eternity plant, zuzu plant, and aroid palm) at Boma Garden Centre in Kentish Town, one of the easiest and most stylish indoor plants for London homes.
 With its glossy, sculptural leaf stems and remarkable ability to thrive in low light, the ZZ Plant is perfect for hallways, offices, bedrooms and shaded corners.
+It is highly adaptable for growing indoors, thriving in a variety of indoor environments.
 It tolerates infrequent watering and neglect better than almost any houseplant, making it ideal for beginners and busy lifestyles.
+The ZZ Plant is also popular in home decor, valued for its aesthetic appeal and resilience.

 Show filters Hide filters